silvelo/raspbot/README.md

 npm i
 ```

-You can navigate over the tags to use a specific version.

 ###**Configure**

-- Rename settings.template.json to settings.json and complete the data.
+- Rename *settings.template.json* to *settings.json* and complete the data.

 ###**Use**
 - Start